dntoll/1dv610/lectures/lecture_0.md

 The lecture content
 * Course communication strategy
- * Course web
+ * Course web lectures and assignments under construction.
  * Course web news, all changes to the course will be announced here.
- * Slack, questions, preferable in the open channel
+ * Slack, frequently checked, for all questions that are not personal, ask them in the open channel!
- * Email, personal questions (non personal will be anonymized and
+ * Email, less frequently checked, personal questions (non personal questions will be anonymized and posted in the open channel)
  * Skype, open during tutoring
 * Course content
  * Lectures, 1-2 per week, examed during final exam + book